 Achieve Life Balance parenting courses usually begin with a session on stress management.
 This is not typically found in most parenting courses.
-However, research shows parental stress not only impacts how you parent, but adds to your child’s own stress.
+However, research shows parental stress not only impacts how you parent but adds to your child’s own stress.
 If you’re feeling stressed now your child is feeling it too!
 Stress management is such a significant part of my program.
 I can’t tell you how many times this simple, but effective session, has improved a client’s comfort level.
-What else does Achieve Life Balance classes cover?
-Co-parenting tips, the different parenting styles and how they impact a child’s behavior.
+What else do Achieve Life Balance classes cover?
+Co-parenting tips, the different parenting styles, and how they impact a child’s behavior.
 You’ll learn the most effective parenting methods and how to create an atmosphere that teaches your child how to make good decisions and problem solve.
 You’ll learn how to choose effective consequences and discipline more consistently!
 Your house will run smoother because everyone will know what to expect and when to expect it.
 That means less stress for you and your children!
 Even more exciting, is that I teach methods that allow you, the parent, to be more readily prepared.
-This program is not a one-size fits all, however.
+This program is not a one-size-fits-all, however.
 I teach my parents simple ways to adjust their disciplinary methods to match each unique child and situation.

 Essential Parenting Plus Workshop Details

 What won’t I get from Achieve Life Balance courses?

 Although we touch on the subject, I do not cover in-depth child development (ages and stages).
 This is not a class on infant care.
 (Check your local hospital or social services programs for these classes).
 I only provide classes to adults (parents and guardians) and do not work directly with children for court-ordered programs.